Paul Huntington: Preston North End

 He scored his only goal of the 2017-18 season against Nottingham Forest on 23 December in a 1–1 draw.
 Preston just missed out on the play-off places on the last day of the season in May 2018, finishing 7th.

 On 10 July 2018 Huntington signed a new three-year contract with Preston North End.

 On 28 December 2020 Huntington signed a contract extension with Preston North End for a 10th year until 30 June 2022.
 He was released at the end of the 2021–22 season.

 Carlisle United

 On 10 August 2022, Carlisle United signed a one-year contract with League Two club Carlisle United.

+Huntington won promotion to League One via the play offs on 28 May 2023 after captaining the side to victory over Stockport County at Wembley.

+On 20 February 2023 the club said it was giving the player another one year contract, for the 2023/24 season.

+On 29 April 2024 the club announced that Huntington would be leaving the club once the contract had expired.

+Bradford City

+On 1 October 2024, Huntington signed for League Two club Bradford City on a short-term deal until January 2025.

+At the end of the 2024–25 season, Huntington was invited back to train with Bradford City.
+In November 2025, Huntington announced his retirement from football aged 38.